The Lockman-SpReSO project. Description, target selection, observations and preliminary results

-The brighter subset of targets selected for the LH, $16.8\leq R_\mathrm{C} \leq 20.6$, were observed using two medium-resolution multifibre spectrographs, A2F-Wyffos (AF2) from the WHT at Observatorio Roque de Los Muchachos in La Palma, and Hydra from the WYIN telescope at Kitt Peak Observatory in Tucson.
+The bright subset of targets selected for the LH field, $16.8\leq R_\mathrm{C} \leq 20.6$, were observed using two medium-resolution multi-fibre spectrographs, A2F-WYFFOS (AF2) of the WHT at Roque de Los Muchachos Observatory in La Palma, and HYDRA from the WYIN telescope at Kitt Peak Observatory in Tucson.

-The selected targets were divided into a \textit{blue sample} ($16.8<r_\mathrm{SDSS}<20.0$) and a \textit{red sample} ($20.0 <r_\mathrm{SDSS}<20.6$).
-Three fibre configurations were prepared for the \textit{blue sample} and two for the \textit{red sample} to be observed with AF2/WHT.
-In total, 96 targets were allocated for the blue sample and 50 for the red sample, 60.7$\%$ of the total bright sample, but not all the scheduled observations could be completed.
+The selected targets were divided into a `blue sample' ($16.8<r_\mathrm{SDSS}<20.0$) and a `red sample' ($20.0 <r_\mathrm{SDSS}<20.6$).
+Three fibre configurations were prepared for the blue sample and two for the red sample, to be observed with AF2/WHT.
+In total, 96 targets were allocated for the blue sample and 50 for the red sample, $\sim60\%$ of the total bright sample plus the overlap with the faint subset, but not all the scheduled observations could be completed.

-To complete the observations of the bright subset, we used the Hydra spectrograph on the WYIN telescope.
-The sample designed for WYIN was composed of objects not observed with WHT and some observed to compare results between telescopes in order to make the most of the observations.
+To complete the observations of the bright subset, we used the HYDRA spectrograph on the WYIN telescope.
+The sample designed for WYIN was composed of objects not observed with the WHT and some were observed to compare results between telescopes in order to make the most of the observations.
 Finally, 134 sources with $16.8< R_\mathrm{C}<20.6$ were observed with WYIN.

-Regarding the brighter part of the catalogue, these objects are expected to be at a lower redshift than in the faint part.
-Still, as for the faint subset, all observations were set to reach an S$/$N of better than 5 to obtain quality measurements of the spectral lines.
+Regarding the bright part of the catalogue, these objects were expected to be at a lower redshift than in the faint part.
+Still, as for the faint subset, all observations were set to reach an S$/$N of better than five to obtain quality measurements of the spectral lines.

 Figure \ref{fig:mosaic} also shows the spatial distribution of the objects in the bright part.
-The yellow stars represent the objects in the brighter subset, and the green circles represent objects in the bright and the faint catalogue.
+The yellow stars represent the objects in the bright subset, and the green circles represent common objects in both the bright and faint catalogues.